DarenKostov/sgdt/README.md

+# This project is in  the process of a rewrite!
+nothing works and nothing compiles yet!

 # sgdt
 Simple Graphing/Diagramming Tool

-This is no longer a school project